 C# Thread

-A process is an instance of a program running in a computer.
-When a process starts, the common language runtime (CLR) automatically creates a single foreground thread to execute application code.
-A process can run multiple threads.
-A thread is a unique execution path of a program.
+A process is an instance of a running program that includes its own allocated memory and system resources.
+When a process starts, the Common Language Runtime (CLR) automatically creates a primary foreground thread to execute application code.
+A process can contain multiple threads, each representing a distinct execution path within the program.

 In C#, the Thread

-Both processes and threads are independent sequences of execution.
-The following table summarizes the differences between a process and a thread:
+Processes and threads are independent sequences of execution, but they differ in memory usage and performance characteristics.
+The following table highlights key differences between processes and threads:

 Process | Thread |